Sarlaac/sarlaac.github.io/_posts/2022-09-20-restore-mirror.md

 ---
 title: "Restore from a Mirror"
 date: 2022-09-20 15:00
-categories: howto
+categories: howto git
-tags: howto # always lowercase
+tags: howto git # always lowercase
 ---

 # Restore Repository using a Git Mirror

 If you followed the guide on [setting up a mirror](https://sarlaac.github.io/posts/gitlab-mirror/) as a real-time backup, you may now be wondering how can I restore a lost or corrupt repository using the mirror.
 For this how-to we will use Github (source) as the mirror and Gitlab (destination) as the repository to restore.
+Please Note: this method assumes whatever corrupted the source repository was not also mirrored, if that is the case, snapshots or backups are what you will want.

 ## Option 1